alexisbellido/node-tests/react-test/README.rst

 Use this directory for tests.
 Keep react-basic as the initial, working configuration.

+Some examples, such as the Clock component, follow the `main concepts guide <https://reactjs.org/docs/hello-world.html>`_.

 Use this URL when using Nginx as described in `<../docs/docker-basics.rst>`_:

 Browse http://localhost:33340/react-test/public/index.html (try http://127.0.0.1:33340/react-test/public/index.html or a host name pointing to the correct IP if localhost doesn't work)